About Staten Island

 Description: Explore Staten Island’s hidden lighthouse history.
 Home of the United States Lighthouse Establishment’s general supply depot.
 Learn about the history and technology of America’s lighthouses.

-Sit-down restaurants: Pier 76, Beso, Flagship Brewery, or River Dock Café
+Sit-down restaurants: Pier 76, Beso, Flagship Brewery, River Dock Café, or Marie’s 2

 Description: Enjoy lunch at one of these local restaurants.